Postmark deadline: June 30 (annual)

 The application form is available as a Word document.
 Please download the Word document, fill out the application form, and save it as a PDF.

 LETTER OF INTEREST

 Tell us about yourself and your writing journey.
-Discuss your writing goals for the coming year and how you see your work being advanced by the Fellowship.
+Discuss your writing goals for the coming year and how you see your work being advanced by the fellowship.
 Where do you see yourself in five years and why?
-Please also include your birth date, and briefly identify your work sample and whether it is an excerpt from a larger work.
+Also, briefly discuss your work sample.

-- Submit creative nonfiction work that best represents you as a writer.
-You may submit published work, unpublished work, excerpts from larger works or works-in-progress.
+- Submit work that best represents you as a writer.
+You may submit published work, unpublished work, excerpts from larger works, or works-in-progress.
 The entry must be submitted in English and must be your own original work.
 As the manuscripts will not be published/reprinted, the author retains all rights to the work(s).
 Multiple submissions from an author are not permitted.

-- Applicants should submit up to 5,000 words, double-spaced from one work of creative nonfiction in a single PDF document in 12-point type font.
-Work samples must be in manuscript format; actual book/printed copies will be discarded.
+- Poems may be formatted however you feel best represents your work, as long as the poems do not exceed the five-page limit and are in a 12-point font.
+Work samples must be in manuscript format; copies of published books will be discarded.
 (Please note that finalists may be asked to submit an additional work sample.)